Irvine Personal Injury Lawyers | Accident Lawsuits

 - Drivers must exercise whether or not pedestrians are walking outside of a marked crosswalk.

 Almost always, pedestrians in Irvine are expected to be careful at traffic interchanges.
 Pedestrians must stay inside the painted lines of marked crosswalks.
-But in the end, the actions of the motorists will be thoroughly scrutinized in an accident like this.
+But in the end, the motorists' actions will be thoroughly scrutinized in an accident like this.

-Large vehicles and loose animals are capable of wreaking catastrophe to the unprotected body or a walker, jogger, or person strolling about on foot.
+Large vehicles and loose animals can wreak catastrophe to the unprotected body or a walker, jogger, or person strolling about on foot.
 Because of this, drivers must exercise the utmost care and caution when traveling.

 How Will California's Pure Comparative Negligence Affect My Case?